 - Thinking about talking to children about this probably feels the hardest thing in the world.
-It's completely understandable to want to protect them from this news. - Is there another adult in the house you would like to share the news with first?
-Would you feel more comfortable if you talked to the children together? - Write out a simple list of what happened with [Name] after they went to hospital.
-You can use this to support your conversations with the children. - Take a minute to breathe as slowly and deeply. - Try to keep your focus on the next few minutes and how you want the children to hear the news of their loved one's death. - We know that even very young children (under 2 years) often already know something is happening and need an explanation for what they can see and hear around them.
+It's completely understandable to want to protect them from this news. - If there is another adult at home with you, share the news with them first, so you can talk to the children together. - Write out a simple list of what happened with [Name] after they went to hospital.
+You can use this to support your conversations with the children. - Take a minute to breathe as slowly and deeply as you can. - Try to keep your focus on the next few minutes and how you want the children to hear the news of their loved one's death. - We know that even very young children (under 2 years) often already know something is happening and need an explanation for what they can see and hear around them.